pnderitu/DUK_Automated_Curation/README.md

 *  Ground truth labels for the external validation dataset (in *ground_truth/external_test_labels.csv*).

 ## Ground Truth Definitions
-Labels for laterality, retinal status, retinal field and gradability were defined by an ophthalmology fellow.
+Labels for laterality, retinal presence, retinal field and gradability were defined by an ophthalmology fellow.
 The figure below shows examples from the external test set.
 More details can be found in our paper [supplementary materials]().

 ![fig](ground_truth/gt_definitions.jpg )